danklotz/openNotes/micro-reviews.md

 - [Fantastic Beasts: The Crimes of Grindelwald](https://www.imdb.com/title/tt4123430/?ref_=nm_flmg_dr_4).
 I know that a lot of people enjoyed this movie.
 I am not one of them.
 - [Fantastic Beasts: The Secrets of Dumbledore](https://www.imdb.com/title/tt4123432/).
 Silly movie with very bad story telling which does not understand its strengths and weaknesses.
 - ⭐️ [Fantastic Mr. Fox](https://www.imdb.com/title/tt0432283/?ref_=hm_tpks_tt_16_pd_tp1_cp).
 One of the best Wes Anderson Movies and in many ways the spiritual predecessor of Isle of Dogs.
 Would recommend.
+- ⭐️ [Ferris Bueller’s Day Off](https://www.imdb.com/title/tt0091042/?ref_=tt_sims_tt_i_1).
+This movies shows coolest *rich kids* in the world skip high school and manages to depicts them as likeable funny characters!
+Some things in the movie feel a bit old now, but that makes everything even funnier.
+In summary, this is movie a super funny, ever-green, feel good movie.
 - ⭐️ [Fight Club](https://www.imdb.com/title/tt0137523/?ref_=fn_al_tt_1).
 A good movie.
 If you have not seen it, watch it.
 Do not wait.
 It will get spoiled for you.
 - [Finest Kind](https://www.imdb.com/title/tt7991508/?ref_=fn_al_tt_1).
 Very good movie about families and intergenerational conflict.
 Also stars fishing and drugs.
 - [Flight of the Conchords](https://www.imdb.com/title/tt0863046/?ref_=nm_knf_t_4).
 Two guys from New Zealand stranded in New York.
 Comedy gold.